Black July: Tuesday, 26 July

 The mob attacks continued in Wellawatte and Dehiwala on 26 July.
 There were 53 houses on Ratnakara Road.
 The 24 Tamil owned/occupied houses were burnt.
 Three houses had Sinhalese owners but were rented by Tamils.
 The mob removed the property from these three houses out to the road and burnt it.
 The three houses were not burnt down, neither were the 26 Sinhalese owned/occupied houses.
 In many parts of the city, the Army merely looked on as property was destroyed and people were killed.

 The violence spread to the country's second largest city, Kandy, on 26 July.
 By 2:45 pm Delta Pharmacy on Peradeniya Road was on fire.
 Soon afterwards, a Tamil-owned shop near the Laksala building was set on fire; and the violence spread to Castle Street and Colombo Street.
 The police managed to get control of the situation, but an hour later a mob armed with petrol cans and Molotov cocktails started attacking Tamil shops on Castle, Colombo, King's, and Trincomalee streets.
 The mob then moved on to nearby Gampola.
 A curfew was imposed in Kandy District on the evening of 26 July.
+Outside of Badulla town, a house owned by a Tamil shop owner is set on fire.

 In Trincomalee, false rumours started spreading that the LTTE had captured Jaffna, that the Karainagar Naval Base had been destroyed, and that the Naga Vihare had been desecrated.
 About 130 sailors based at Trincomalee Naval Base went on a rampage, attacking Central Road, Dockyard Road, Main Street, and North Coast Road.
 The sailors started 170 fires and damaged 175 properties before returning to their base.
 The Sivan Hindu temple on Thirugnasambandan Road also was attacked.
 One person was killed and several injured in the rampage.

 The curfew was extended nationwide on 26 July as a precautionary measure.
 There were more outbreaks of violence and looting against Tamils in areas where various ethnic groups had coexisted.
 By the evening of 26 July, the mob violence began to slacken as police and army units patrolled the streets in large numbers and began to take action against the rioters.
 The soldiers killed in the Thirunelveli ambush were quietly buried during the night curfew.